 Business Services staff network with businesses to develop partnerships that move participants into the workplace and on to career advancement.
 Staff contacts businesses to explain the program, learn more about the employer's needs and determine the best way to partner with each business.
 Eager, work-ready, pre-screened applicants are then sent for interviews with the employer.
 If the employer hires program graduates, Inspiration Corporation offers ongoing support to both employer and participant to help ensure retention and identify training opportunities for participants to enhance their work skills.

-To learn more about The Employment Project and to sign up to attend the four-week employment preparation training course, you must attend an open enrollment orientation at Inspiration Cafe, 4554 N. Broadway.
+To learn more about the Employment Services program and to sign up to attend the four-week employment preparation training course, you must attend an open enrollment orientation at Inspiration Cafe, 4554 N. Broadway.
 We begin promptly at 9:30AM and the intake process is approximately three hours long.
 You must be 18 or older, a resident of the City of Chicago and willing and committed to seek and maintain a positive life style that will be supported through employment.

 Career Connections links participants who are interested in further vocational training or education to programs at City Colleges of Chicago and other institutions.
 Inspiration Corporation helps participants to access public funds and provides limited scholarships and financial support for textbooks, entrance exams and the like.
 The initiative educates participants about career opportunities in high-growth fields and provides case management to help participants enroll and complete training.